krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

 ## 3. Attachment Theory and Hyper-Systemic Attachment
 - **The Illusion of Perfect Availability**: individuals that are easily anxiously attached live in the constant fear of abandonment.
 An AI companion never gets tired, leaves, or demands space, making it especially addicting for users that experience this feeling of anxious attachment

 - **Update Shock**: Because the relationship feels so real in the users minds, they develop a **hyper-systemic attachment**.
 When tech companies push a software update, adjust safety filters, or change the underlying language model, the AIs personality can shift overnight.
 Users experience this as an abrupt abandonment or emotional betrayal, which in turn triggers intense feelings of grief and crisis.

+## 4. Parasocial Interaction and Illusory Reciprocity
+- **Beyond One-Way Media**: Older parasocial relationships (like feeling close to a tv host) were usually one way.
+AI companions, however, create an Illusory  Mutual Parasociality because of their ability to converse with the user, with human like emotion.

+- **Missing Intersubjectivity**: Users feel genuinely loved, heard and cared for, but because the Ai possesses no personal desires, boundaries or human vulnerability, the relationship remains a hollow simulation rather than a true connection. the moment a real emotional crisis hits, the illusion crumbles and leaves the user with deep existential feelings of loneliness.